SysKitTeam/docs-point/docs/configuration/enable-role-based-access.md

 After deploying **Syskit Point**, your Microsoft 365 users can be given access to the **Syskit Point** web app.

-By using the built-in **role-based security** of Syskit Point, you can easily manage who has access to Syskit Point and what features are available to them.
+By using the built-in **role-based security** of Syskit Point, you can easily manage who has access to Syskit Point and which features are available to them.
 Those assigned a role will be **able to view all data collected from the Microsoft 365 tenant and perform actions based on the permissions granted to them in Microsoft 365** or have access to all data related to sites, Microsoft 365 Groups, and Microsoft Teams.

 * Level of access **depends on the roles assigned**.

-This allows **workspace owners to perform Workspace Reviews and other governance-related tasks related to their workspace**.
+This allows **workspace owners to perform Workspace Reviews and other governance-related tasks for their workspace**.
 Read on to learn more about the specifics of each role and how to assign them to your users.

 ## Setting up Role-Based Access

-To manage who has access to Syskit Point, navigate to **Settings** > **Security** > **Manage Access (1)** Here, you will find:
+To manage access to Syskit Point, navigate to **Settings** > **Security** > **Manage Access (1)**.
+Here, you will find:
 * **All Syskit Point roles (2)** in a separate section
 * **Toggle (3)** that enables a particular role; by default, all roles except the Syskit Point Admin role are initially disabled
 * **Tile with number of assigned users (4)** for each role; the total number of users with the assigned role is displayed in the tile
-* **Assign to role (5)** button enabling you to add a user to a role easily
+* **Assign to role (5)** button, enabling you to easily add a user to a role.
 * **Save (6)** button to save changes

 ![Settings - Manage Access](../../static/img/enable-role-based-access-manage-access.png)

-Clicking the tile showing the number of assigned users per role opens a **report for the corresponding role** Here, you can:
+Clicking the tile showing the number of assigned users per role opens a **report for the corresponding role**.
+Here, you can:
 * **See all users with the assigned role (1)**; by default, **Company Administrator and SharePoint Service Administrator Azure AD Roles are automatically assigned with the Syskit Point Admin role**
 * **Assign (2)** new users to the role; you can add **users**, **Microsoft 365 Administration roles**, **security groups,** and **Microsoft 365 Groups**